shredthaGNAR/list-of-my-starred-repos/README.md

 * [rickkas7/TowerInfo](https://github.com/rickkas7/TowerInfo): Tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop
 * [MrOtherGuy/ToyfoCSS](https://github.com/MrOtherGuy/ToyfoCSS): Guide to introduce basic CSS concepts and progressively advance into Firefox CSS hacking
 * [Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR](https://github.com/Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR): A computer vision project to develop a query based software that seeks string of words as input.
 It searches through the database using concepts of OCR by employing libraries like Tesseract and OpenCV to find the said string.
 The program then recognises the faces of individuals on the page, crops them, and arranges them in a strip to display.
+* [RealityRipple/trackpackage](https://github.com/RealityRipple/trackpackage): Fork of Track Package for Pale Moon. 📦️ Track Packages from the right-click menu.
 * [erickok/transdroid-search](https://github.com/erickok/transdroid-search): Cross-app torrent search results provider for Android
 * [cheems/transfer-between-drives](https://github.com/cheems/transfer-between-drives): This is a Google Colab notebook for transferring files/folders between drives from different Google accounts
 * [pjialin/TranslucentFox](https://github.com/pjialin/TranslucentFox): 🤭 Translucent UI for Firefox